Freedom of movement

 With regards to the reception project part of the SAI network, rules relating to absence are different and have been regulated through the technical-operational note of the Central Service 1/2018 of 12 April 2018.[17]
 It provides that the hosted migrant loses the right to stay in reception after 72 hours of unjustified absence, where unjustified absence means a “voluntary removal, for more than 24 hours, without any agreement with the coordinator/ project manager for the local authority”.

-Justified absence, on the other hand, means a period of absence from the reception facility, duly motivated (for example, to visit relatives or friends, for job search, for training, for work…) that the interested migrant can agree with the project manager from the local authority.
+Justified absence, on the other hand, means a period of absence from the reception facility, duly motivated (for example, to visit relatives or friends, for job search, for training, for work, etc.) that the interested migrant can agree with the project manager from the local authority.
 Each beneficiary can benefit from 30 days (cumulative) of justified absence within 12 (every) months of SAI reception.
 In assessing the authorisation for the justified absence, “the local authority is called upon to assess the real needs of the beneficiary, considering its path of inclusion”.
-This provision is consistent with the spirit of socio-educational responsibility typical of the SAI, which requires project managers to make a qualitative assessment of the beneficiary’s inclusion path.
 Although these are indications aimed at protecting the hosted migrants themselves, a rule of this type gives a great discretion to the local authority.
 In any case, periods of absence due to administrative/judicial procedures or to therapeutic and rehabilitation needs, including hospitalisation, are excluded from the calculation of 30 days.
 In exceptional cases, the responsible for the local authority may agree with the Central Service on additional periods of justified absence, with appropriate supporting documentation.
-These general rules are outlined in the reception regulation that SAI projects are required to formally share with each guest,[22]
+These general rules are outlined in the reception regulation that SAI projects are required to formally share with each guest,[18]

 [1] Article 5(4) Reception Decree.